mellor-lab/mellor-lab.github.io/book/contents/projects/olm-placecells.md

-# OLM interneurons regulation of placecells
+# OLM interneuron regulation of place cells

-This project lead by [matt udakis](../our-team/members/mattudakis) aims to investigate how OLM interneurons regulate placecell activity, formation and stability in the hippocampus.
+This project lead by [matt udakis](../our-team/members/mattudakis) aims to investigate how OLM interneurons regulate place cell activity, formation and stability in the hippocampus.

 ::::{grid} 1 3 3 3